ATV – Safety

-- the driver loses control (when the operator encounters a change of terrain or swerves to avoid an obstacle, it causes an abrupt change of balance and loss of control),
+- Driver loses control (When the operator encounters a change of terrain or swerves to avoid an obstacle, it causes an abrupt change of balance and loss of control.),

-- the operator’s loss of attention to what, where, and how an ATV is being operated,
+- Operator’s loss of attention to what, where, and how an ATV is being operated, or

-- or there is a collision with a fixed object.
+- There is a collision with a fixed object.

 Identified contributing factors to ATV accidents include:

-- the ATV is improperly loaded or load weight exceeds vehicle operation capacity,
+- ATV is improperly loaded, or load weight exceeds vehicle operation capacity, or

-- or the operator carries a passenger that affects the operator's control and operation of the ATV.
+- Operator carries a passenger that affects the operator’s control and operation of the ATV.

 Safety measures for ATV use include:

-- Conduct pre-ride inspection which should include checking tires, throttle cable, front and rear brakes, lights and switches, oil and fuel, chain or driveshaft, air filter, clean out of weeds and other debris from around engine and other hot components, and the chassis for any defects or wear.
+- Conduct pre-ride inspection which should include checking tires, throttle cable, front and rear brakes, lights and switches, oil and fuel, chain or driveshaft, and air filter.
+Clean out of weeds and other debris from around engine and other hot components, and check the chassis for any defects or wear.

-- Always wear personal protective equipment – helmets, eye protection, and protective clothing.
-Appropriate helmets are those designed for motorcycle (not firefighting) use and should include safety visors/face shields, goggles, or safety glasses for eye protection.
+- Always wear PPE – helmets, eye protection, and protective clothing.
+Appropriate helmets are those designed for motorcycle use (not firefighting) and should include safety visors/face shields, goggles, or safety glasses for eye protection.